keymapperorg/KeyMapper/docs/user-guide/actions.md

 Launch an app.

+!!! warning "Extra permission on Xiaomi devices!"
+    See issue [#1370](https://github.com/keymapperorg/KeyMapper/issues/1370https://github.com/keymapperorg/KeyMapper/issues/1370).
+Xioami blocks apps from launching apps when they are in the background unless you give permission to "Display pop-up windows while running in the background" and "Display pop-up window".
+Follow these steps through the Settings app: Apps > Manage apps > Key Mapper App Settings > Other Permissions > Display pop-up windows while running in the background.

 ### Launch app shortcut

 Launch an app shortcut.
 This is a great way to add more functionality to Key Mapper.